 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-“Ridley is Too Big” is an argument against allowing the alien creature Ridley from the Metroid video game series to become a playable character in the Super Smash Bros. fighting video games to to his large size relative to other characters.
+“Ridley is Too Big” is an argument against allowing the alien creature Ridley from the Metroid video game series to become a playable character in the Super Smash Bros. fighting video games due to his large size relative to other characters.

 As the leader of the alien creatures known as the Space Pirates, Ridley is the most common antagonist in the Metroid series, appearing in over half the games and cheating death from each of the previous encounters with the protagonist Samus.
 With the release of the original Metroid game in 1986, the creature was originally depicted as a purple dragon roughly the size of Samus.
 In Super Metroid, released in 1994, Ridley’s size was increased to about three times the height of Samus.